1941 World Series: Game 4

 One strike away from winning Game 4, Mickey Owen dropped a third strike on Tommy Henrich, and Yanks rallied to win 7–4.

 In Game 4, the Yankees struck first in the top of the first on Charlie Keller's RBI single with two on off Kirby Higbe.
 In the fourth, they loaded the bases with no outs on a double, walk and single and two outs later, Johnny Sturm's two-run single made it 3–0 Yankees and knock Higbe out of the game.
 In the bottom half, Atley Donald walked two with two outs before both runners scored on Jimmy Wasdell's double.
 Next inning, Pete Reiser's two-run home run put the Dodgers up 4–3, but with two out, two strikes and no runners on base in the ninth, the Yankees rallied off Hugh Casey.
 First, Tommy Henrich swung and missed at a 3-2 pitch which should have ended the game, but Dodger catcher Mickey Owen failed to catch the ball.
 Heinrich reached first base after the ball sailed to the backstop.
 Owen recollected the incident:

 It wasn't a strike.
 It was a low inside curve that I should have had.
 But I guess the ball struck my glove and by the time I got hold of it I couldn't have thrown anybody out at first.
 It was an error.

+(However, wild pitch and passed ball, by rule, are not included in the definition of "error".)

 Joe DiMaggio followed with a single and Charlie Keller hit a double to drive in Henrich and DiMaggio and take the lead.
 Bill Dickey would follow up with a walk and, along with Keller, score on a Joe Gordon double to make the final score 7–4.
 Johnny Murphy pitched two shutout innings to close the game as the Yankees were one win away from the championship.

 Meyer Berger of The New York Times covered the events in "Casey in the Box", a poem derived from the 1888 classic "Casey at the Bat".